2dareis2do/five-day-forecast/README.md

 This app should clientside on port run at be available localhost on port 8080 i.e. http://localhost:8080

     $ node_modules/.bin/http-server src/static

 However as requested this has been set up to run serverside as well.
 To run in serverside mode

     $ NODE_ENV=production node_modules/.bin/babel-node --presets 'react,es2015' src/server.js

+I have also created a wrapper for this that makes it easier to deploy on server.
+To run simply:

+	$ node server-wrapper.js

+If this runs ok, you should be able to view at localhost:8123.
+Please feel free to change your port within server.js to suit

 ## Next Steps